Aloshi/EmulationStation/README.md

 By default, EmulationStation looks pretty ugly.
 You can fix that.
 If you want to know more about making your own themes (or editing existing ones), read THEMES.md!

-I've put some themes up for download on my EmulationStation webpage: http://aloshi.com/emulationstation#themes
+I've put some themes up for download on my EmulationStation webpage: http://aloshi.com/emulationstation#themes If you're using RetroPie, you should already have a nice set of themes automatically installed!

 -Aloshi
 http://www.aloshi.com